Colorado DB entering NCAA transfer portal

-Colorado DB Carter Soutmire has entered the NCAA transfer portal, On3 has learned.
-Soutmire has spent the past three seasons with the Buffaloes.
+Colorado DB Carter Stoutmire has entered the NCAA transfer portal, On3 has learned.
+Stoutmire has spent the past three seasons with the Buffaloes.

 In 2025, Stoutmire totaled 37 tackles, five PBUs and a forced fumble.
 His best season came during his second season at the collegiate level, seeing him total 42 tackles and seven PBUs.